-For investors · pre-MVP · founder-led
+For investors · working product, pre-launch · founder-led

 01 · The opportunity